arh98/simpleExpressApi/README.md

-This is a simple api to managing users and their posts with three communication protocol/style:\
-Rest , WebSocket , Graphql
+a simple api to managing users and their posts with : Rest , WebSocket

 ## Getting Started